Benign prostatic hyperplasia

 Popular herbal and dietary supplement treatments for BPH include:

 - Saw palmetto is one of the most popular herbal remedies for BPH.
 It comes from the berry of the plant Serenoa repens.
-Most clinical trials have shown a modest benefit at best.
-A large, high-quality study found that saw palmetto did not help men with moderate-to-severe BPH when the herb was taken for 1 year.
+Most clinical trials have shown a very small effect or no benefit at all.
+A large, high-quality study found that saw palmetto did not help men with moderate-to-severe BPH even if the herb was taken for 1 year.
 Another high-quality study found that saw palmetto had no benefit even when the dose was tripled.

 - Other popular herbs include extracts from African plum tree (Pygeum africanum), rye grass pollen (Secale cerale), stinging nettle root (Urtica dioica), South African star grass (Hypoxis rooperi), and pumpkin seed oil (Cucurbita peponis).
-Beta-sitosterol is a plant sterol found in some of these herbs that is marketed as a dietary supplement for prostate health.
+Beta-sitosterol is a plant sterol found in some dietary supplements marketed for prostate health.
 There is no scientific evidence that any of these remedies help treat BPH.

 - Patients should be aware that high doses of zinc supplements may increase the risk and progression of BPH.